What is a dentigerous cyst?

 Dentigerous cyst symptoms

-Dentigerous cyst can be a few millimeters in size or grow to 2 centimeters or even bigger in rare occasions.
-Since the dentigerous cyst is associated with impacted teeth beneath oral and jaw tissues, it can remain unnoticed most of the time.
-Your dentist will tell you if there is a dentigerous cyst or not by taking radiographic images like oral and jaw X-rays and CT scans.
+Dentigerous cysts can be a few millimeters in size or grow to 2 centimeters or even bigger in rare occasions.
+Since this cyst is associated with impacted teeth beneath oral and jaw tissues, it can remain unnoticed most of the time.
+Your dentist can notice that by taking radiographic images like X-rays and CT scans.
 But you can discuss with your dentist if you see the following signs and symptoms:

 - Delayed eruption of a tooth